henry-oberholtzer/node_graph/README.md

-# TDD Template for Python
+# Node Graph Algorithm

-Template for TDD development in Python
+A node graph algorithm, based on the JavaScript code provided in the [Epicodus Node Graph](https://github.com/epicodus-curriculum/capstone/tree/main) lessons, and rewritten in Python by myself.

 ## Technologies